ilya250980/ScalaCollider/README.md

 You might omit to set the `program` of the server's configuration, as ScalaCollider will by default read the system property `SC_HOME`, and if that is not set, the environment variable `SC_HOME`.
 Environment variables are stored depending on your operating system.
-On OS X, if you use the app-bundle of ScalaCollider-Swing, you can access them from the terminal:

-    $ mkdir ~/.MacOSX
-    $ touch ~/.MacOSX/environment.plist
-    $ open ~/.MacOSX/environment.plist

-Here, `open` should launch the PropertyEditor.
-Otherwise you can edit this file using a text editor.
-The content will be like this:

-    {
-      "SC_HOME" = "/Applications/SuperCollider_3.6.5/SuperCollider.app/Contents/Resources/";
-    }

-On the other hand, if you run ScalaCollider from a Bash terminal, you edit `~/.bash_profile` instead.
+For example, if you run ScalaCollider from a Bash terminal, you edit `~/.bash_profile`.
 The entry is something like:

     export SC_HOME=/path/to/folder-of-scsynth